Idea

 This one isn’t contextual help so much but it’s still helpful.
 It’s helping employees know when a system is experiencing issues, is slow, or will be down.
 They can even be used to lock users out of specific parts of an application.

-This is a great way to tell employees about defects that are being fixed too.
-The alert can let employees know and also tell them about alternatives to fixing the issue.
+This is a great way to tell employees about defects that are being fixed, too.
+The alert can inform employees about issues and tell them about alternatives to doing what they’re trying to do.

 Wrap Up

 Contextual help plays a crucial role in supercharging employee adoption of company software.
-By providing relevant information and guidance at the right time and in the right place, businesses can enhance onboarding, engagement, and overall satisfaction.
+Businesses can enhance onboarding, engagement, and overall satisfaction by providing relevant information and guidance at the right time and place.

-When implemented effectively using a robust digital adoption platform (DAP), contextual help examples such as onboarding, walkthroughs, videos, tooltips, feedback, and system alerts can transform the way employees use your company’s software.
-That means happier employees as well as more accurate use of tools.
+When implemented effectively using a digital adoption platform (DAP), contextual help examples such as onboarding, walkthroughs, videos, tooltips, feedback, system alerts, and more can transform how employees use your company’s software.
+That means happier employees and more accurate use of tools.

-If you want to improve employee experience and drive adoption for your company’s digital products, consider incorporating contextual help strategies into your design and development process.
+If you want to improve the employee experience and drive adoption for your company’s digital products, consider incorporating contextual help strategies into your software.

-We’d love to discuss your company initiative at implementing contextual help into your company’s software.
-Schedule a free consultation and we can discuss your goals and how we might be able to help you achieve processes that help maximize the success of your contextual help initiative.
+We’d love to discuss your company’s initiative to implement contextual help into your company’s software.
+Schedule a free consultation, and we can discuss your goals and how we might be able to help you achieve processes that maximize the success of your contextual help initiative.